 Peru’s Tourist Boom Is Creating a Renaissance for Female Artists

-On a mountain 12,000 feet above sea level, an ancient Inca trail leads to the small village of Choquecancha, Peru.
-There, around a sharp switchback, a group of American tourists finds Señora Maria Valentina Quispe waiting under an old stone archway framed with fresh flowers.
+On a mountain, 12,000 feet above sea level, an ancient Inca trail leads to the small village of Choquecancha, Peru.
+There, around a sharp switchback, my group and I find Señora Maria Valentina Quispe waiting under an old stone archway framed with fresh flowers.
 The scene is so picturesque that it could be mistaken for an altitude-induced hallucination.

-Quispe smiles widely as the tour group approaches, dressed in layers of traditional Peruvian weavings with a basket of rainbow-colored flower petals in her hand.
+Quispe smiles widely as we approach.
+She’s dressed in layers of traditional Peruvian weavings with a basket of rainbow-colored flower petals in her hand.
 Atop her head sits a felted bowl-shaped hat filled with a delicately arranged bouquet nesting inside – a symbol representing both her high status in the community and the fact that this day marks a special occasion.
-One by one, the tourists walk down to greet Quispe, who welcomes each person with a sprinkle of the flower petals over their heads, followed by a kiss on the cheek.
+One by one, we walk down to greet Quispe, who welcomes each of us with a sprinkle of the flower petals over our heads, followed by a kiss on the cheek.

 These 20 women are part of Wiñay Warmi (“women who grow” in Quechua), a group of women working diligently in their remote village to preserve and revitalize an ancient style of weaving.
 Through a translator, Quispe announces, “This is my team of weavers.
 We are artisans.
 We were losing this skill until all of you visitors helped to bring it back.”

 Until recently, a tourist visit to Choquecancha was a rare occurrence.
 The community is perched on a relatively isolated edge of the Amazon jungle.
 With limited access to a nearby market or Peru’s growing tourism industry, the community’s time-intensive artform was dying.